Aruru (goddess)

 Aruru was a Mesopotamian goddess.
 The origin of her name is presently uncertain.
 While initially considered an independent deity associated with vegetation and portrayed in hymns as violent, she eventually came to be viewed as analogous Ninhursag.
 Her name could also function as an epithet of goddesses such as Nisaba and Ezina-Kusu.
 She was often called the older sister of Enlil.
 Her cult centers most likely were the cities of Kesh, Adab and Irisaĝrig.
 She appears in a number of literary texts, some of which preserve information about her original character.
-She is also present in the Epic of Gilgamesh, which her portrays her as the creator of Enkidu.
+She is also present in the Epic of Gilgamesh, which portrays her as the creator of Enkidu.

 Name and character

 The etymology of the theonym Aruru (dA-ru-ru, 𒀭𒀀𒊒𒊒) is considered either uncertain or unknown.
 A connection with Sumerian a-ru or a-ri, which can be translated as "the one who lets the seed flow," has been deemed implausible by Manfred Krebernik, as this term is only used in this sense to refer to men.
-Thorkild Jacobsen initially suggested the explanation "the germ loosener," though he eventually abandoned it in favor of translating the name as "outpour of water," or implicitly "outpour of amniotic fluid," which is now considered a mistranslation, as thehomophone arūru means "outlet of a canal," not "outflow."
+Thorkild Jacobsen initially suggested the explanation "the germ loosener," though he eventually abandoned it in favor of translating the name as "outpour of water," or implicitly "outpour of amniotic fluid," which is now considered a mistranslation, as the homophone arūru means "outlet of a canal," not "outflow."

 Gonzalo Rubio states that like other Mesopotamian theonyms of similar structure, such as Zababa, Alala, Belili, Bunene or Kubaba, Aruru's name likely did not originate in Sumerian or any of the Semitic languages, though he also notes theories classifying them as examples of words from a hypothetical substrate language referred to as "proto-Euphratean" in old scholarship are now viewed critically in Assyriology.
-Jeremy Black stated that a "pre-Sumerian" origin of Aruru's name cannot be ruled out, though caution is necessary, as she is not attested before the Ur III period.
+Jeremy Black stated that a "pre-Sumerian" origin of Aruru's name cannot be ruled out, though caution is necessary, as she is not attested before the Third Dynasty of Ur.